 Trent Reznor took on the music industry like a man plotting revenge.
 Nine Inch Nails’ music was inspired by Ministry, industrial metal, and an interest in all things dark, deranged, and forbidden.
 It, in turn, influenced countless bands as well as other artists, such as Chuck Palahniuk, author of “Fight Club.”

 If listeners thought that “Closer” was depressing, they were in for quite a ride when they heard the entire album, “The Downward Spiral.”
-A record rivalling the great works of nihilist philosophies or existential painting, it is one of the masterpiece albums of 90s alternative music.
+A record rivalling the great works of nihilist philosophies or existential painting, it is one of the true masterpiece albums of 90s alternative music.

 13. “Man in the Box” – Alice In Chains (1990)